Alturas de Macchu Picchu: Recording

-The album was recorded in Paris and during their tours during three months.
+The album was recorded over roughly three months in 1981, both in Paris and during breaks on tour.
+"Del Aire al Aire" was recorded at the band's residence in Les Glycines, Châtenay-Malabry, in July 1980, with Dominique Strabach engineering.
 "La Poderosa Muerte" featured tarka, electric guitar (played by Alquinta), bass, drums, trutruca, minimoog, tubular bells, electric piano and piano.
-During the recording, he lost his voice completely and following the advice of a singer friend of the band, they called a practitioner from the Boulougne sector, in the suburbs of Paris, where he was recording the song.
-With his help and the effects of the intravenous injection of sulfur, Alquinta managed to recover his voice and thus sing the song.
-Alquinta played quena and ocarina in "La Poderosa Muerte" and "Sube a Nacer Conmigo Hermano", he also featured quena in "Águila Sideral".
+During its recording Alquinta lost his voice completely; on the advice of a friend, the band consulted a practitioner in the Boulogne area of Paris, and an intravenous sulfur treatment allowed Alquinta to recover his voice in time to complete the vocal take.
+Alquinta also played quena and ocarina on "La Poderosa Muerte" and "Sube a Nacer Conmigo Hermano," and quena on "Águila Sideral," on which Mutis played bass and Alquinta played guitar.

-Mario Mutis played bass and Alquinta played guitar in "Águila Sideral".
-"Sube a Nacer Conmigo Hermano" was recorded on a tour of Germany with an Italian sound engineer who had been in charge of recording the voices.
-The main riff of the song was created from a minimoog used by Claudio Parra, Alquinta used the Gibson Les Paul Standard acoustic guitar, the Rickenbacker bass, a Venezuelan cuatro, and zampoña.
-Most of the songs were recorded at Pathé Marconi studios, with the participation of technician Daniel Michle.
-By July 1981, the album was complete.
+"Sube a Nacer Conmigo Hermano" was recorded at the EMI-Electrola studios in Cologne, West Germany, in June 1981 during a tour of the country, with the Italian engineer Luciano Piccinno recording the vocals; the song's main riff was built from a minimoog line played by Claudio Parra.
+For the track, Alquinta used a Gibson Les Paul Standard, an acoustic guitar, a Rickenbacker bass, a Venezuelan cuatro and zampoña.
+The remaining tracks were recorded and mixed at the Pathé Marconi studios in Paris in July and August 1981, with sound engineer Daniel Michel(e).
+By July 1981 the album was complete.